Asser: Recruitment by Alfred and time at court

-Asser joined several other noted scholars at Alfred's court, including Grimbald, and John the Old Saxon; all three probably reached Alfred's court within a year of each other.
+Asser joined several other noted scholars at Alfred's court, including Grimbald of Saint-Bertin, and John the Old Saxon; all three probably reached Alfred's court within a year of each other.
 His first extended stay with Alfred was at the royal estate at Leonaford, probably from about April through December 886.
 It is not known where Leonaford was; a case has been made for Landford, in Wiltshire.
 Asser records that he read aloud to the king from the books at hand.
 On Christmas Eve, 886, after Asser had for some time failed to obtain permission to return to Wales, Alfred gave Asser the monasteries of Congresbury and Banwell, along with a silk cloak and a quantity of incense "weighing as much as a stout man."
 He allowed Asser to visit his new possessions and thence to return to St David's.

 Thereafter Asser seems to have divided his time between Wales and Alfred's court.
 Asser gives no information about his time in Wales, but mentions various places that he visited in England, including the battlefield at Ashdown, Cynuit (Countisbury), and Athelney.
 It is evident from Asser's account that he spent a good deal of time with Alfred: he recounts meeting Alfred's mother-in-law, Eadburh (who is not the same Eadburh who died as a beggar in Pavia), on many occasions; and says that he has often seen Alfred hunting.